 1. Bill as Your Company

-A time-clock may seem frivolous, but trust me – having a button you can hit anytime you get up from your desk or get back to work is way easier than guesstimating hours.
-A couple of online systems to check out are, Paymo which is just $4.99 a month or Harvest which is $12 a month.
+A time clock may seem frivolous, but trust me – having a button you can hit anytime you get up from your desk or get back to work is way easier than guesstimating hours.
+A couple of online systems to check out are Paymo which is just $4.95 a month, and Harvest which is $12 a month.